How to use Planning Visual

 Allocations are measures that allow you to allocate a manually entered total number to columns or rows based on a pre-programmed calculation.
 Allocations use the same calculations as suggestion measures but they are only used to allocate total numbers, whereas suggestions will edit the total numbers too.

-How to apply allocations:
+How to apply allocations

 Enter the total number to the total column/row - right-click the cell - click "Allocation" - select the allocation measure:

-Use case example 1:
+Use case examples

 Chris sets the target sales to 1.2M€ and wants to allocate the target to months based on last year’s sales.
 Chris enters 1.2M€ to the totals > right-click the cell > chooses the allocation measure:

-Use case example 2 (suggestions & allocations):
+Example 2 (suggestions & allocations):

 Markus estimates that marketing costs will be approximately the same as last year but he wants to allocate the total sum evenly to all 12 months.
 First, Markus fills in the suggestion by right-clicking the total column of marketing costs – row.
 Then, He right-clicks the cell again and allocates the suggested amount to months by selecting 12M evenly measure.

-General note: the measures maybe be named differently in each model as the Planning visual is tailored to each customer's case.
+ℹ️ General note: the measures maybe be named differently in each model as the Planning visual is tailored to each customer's case.